LucaViolone/Luca-Violone-Portfolio/README.md

-# AIDA-Systems
+# Luca Violone Programming Portfolio
-Software Project Portfolio for AIDA Digital
+Project Portfolio including AIDA Digital systems, personal projects, and tutorials

-There are multiple projects in this repository including:
+Projects in this repository:
+AIDA Systems:
 -  An automated agent recruitment system for a real estate agency
 -  Prompt based email scraper
 -  Prompt based content generation (based on top youtube videos in the prompted category)
 -  Content distribution automation
 -  Automated viral content recreation and distribution system
 -  Photography customer sales pipeline

+Personal Projects and Tutorials:
+-  NeurotechX Machine Learning to decode EEG signals (from tutorial)
+-  Using Machine Learning to predict stock prices (from O'Reilly 'Machine Learning and Data Science Blueprints for Finance' book tutorial)

 Each project includes a written description of its function.
 The Make.com files are in JSON format so they can be imported into Make.com and edited.
 Pictures are used as a visual aid along with the JSON to describe the Make.com projects.